Questions and Answers for Congregations and Schools calling new pastors through the synod’s Assignment Committee

 - Question: Why was a three-year mentoring period chosen rather than a one- or two-year period?Answer: While the relationship between mentor and mentee is expected to endure informally for many years, we thought that a three-year formal mentoring duration should accomplish the goals we had in mind – and our experience so far has confirmed this.
 Here is a basic summary of how three years of mentoring commonly accomplish our goals:

-2. It’s really in Years Two and Three when a graduate develops stronger habits and patterns that will impact the rest of his ministry.
+2. It’s especially in Years Two and Three when a graduate develops stronger habits and patterns that will impact the rest of his ministry.
 After a kind of “honeymoon period” in a congregation, years 2 and 3 are often when a graduate is clearly reminded that he is still in the church militant both personally and professionally.
 The graduate is starting to recognize more of the questions that he needs to be asking about his challenges and concerns.
 And the mentor is there to provide a listening ear when that young pastor has questions or concerns.
 The mentor is also there to identify if a situation comes up where the young pastor should speak to his circuit pastor or district president and encourage his mentee to do so.

 The experience of our mentors thus far in the pilot program has testified to the wisdom of this approach.
 The three-year period has shown itself to be well-thought-out and true to real life in the parish for a new pastor.

 1. $1,000 per year matches what congregations have already been encouraged to invest annually to fund growth for each called worker each year.
 Two synod resolutions at two separate conventions (2013 and 2015) have encouraged congregations to invest $1000 per year in the spiritual and professional growth of each called worker.
 The 2015 synod resolution “affirmed the wisdom of calling bodies budgeting $1,000 per called worker” for these purposes.
 In other words, congregations that get a new pastor or teacher graduate are not being asked to bear a burden other congregations don’t have.
-The hope is that when the new teacher induction or pastoral mentoring comes to a close, congregations will continue to recognize that investing in called worker growth is wise.
+The hope is that when the new teacher induction [a separate but similar program for new teachers] or pastoral mentoring comes to a close, congregations will continue to recognize that investing in called worker growth is wise.
 Once these programs have run their course, there is a natural progression for the pastor or teacher to seek out other ways to continue strong growth patterns that have begun.
 That’s why the investment in the growth of the congregation’s gospel ministers wisely does not end when formal pastoral mentoring or new teacher induction ends.

 3. The $1,000 per year matches the cost of the New Teacher Induction program that has been operating among us for a much longer time.
 While there are differences between the two programs, there are also significant similarities.
 By choosing a dollar figure that is the same as New Teacher Induction, we also want to avoid unnecessary confusion or any sense of competition in costs.